imasdekar/urja-site/content/about/teams.md

     twitter: https://twitter.com
     instagram: https://instagram.com
     about: At Pratha, she started her career with the implementation of the Slum Sanitation Program in the slums of Mumbai.
-Presently, she is involved with the project management services of MCGM for monitoring the activities under the Slum Sanitation Program (SSP).
+She has worked with MCGM for monitoring the activities under the Slum Sanitation Program (SSP).
 Her experience in sanitation for the last four years gave her tremendous insight into other related issues like seepage management, health and hygiene, sustainable sanitation and improving the quality of sanitation facilities provided by MCGM.
 She is an expert in her own right when it comes to working in slum communities of Mumbai, community mobilization, formation of Community Based Organizations, report writing, networking, conducting surveys, hosting trainings and events, and forming liaisons with MCGM and various other government departments.
 In 2004, Aditi and Deepali worked together on a rehabilitation program for street children, understanding in the process their similar individual strengths.
 Aditi had always wanted to work for the rights of women and Urja proved to be the perfect avenue to actualize her passion.
 She works with renewed dedication with our young women and is the link between them and the opportunities provided by the outside world.
   - name: Altaf Shaikh
     image: https://mdbootstrap.com/img/Photos/Avatars/img%20(10).jpg
     role: Co-founder